 | Appliance Management | Independent | Integrated |

-These systems help solve common challenges such as energy wastage, lack of real-time monitoring, and limited control over home environments.
+These systems help solve challenges like energy wastage, lack of monitoring, and limited control over home environments.

-AI Integration (2025): Artificial intelligence is being embedded into home systems for predictive automation.
-Devices learn user habits and adjust settings automatically.
+- AI Integration (2025): Devices learn user habits and adjust settings automatically

-Matter Protocol Adoption (2024): A universal standard called Matter has gained adoption, enabling better compatibility between devices from different brands.
+- Matter Protocol Adoption (2024): Enables better compatibility between devices from different brands

-Voice Control Expansion: Voice assistants have become more accurate and widely used for controlling smart devices.
+- Voice Control Expansion: Voice assistants are more accurate and widely used

-Sustainability Focus: Smart homes are increasingly designed to reduce carbon footprints through energy-efficient automation.
+- Sustainability Focus: Homes are designed to reduce carbon footprints with energy-efficient automation

 | Year | Key Development |